x-board/x-board-protocol/docs/basics.md

 than 255 in a process that takes multiple reads.
 However, that hasn't been defined yet, but we can state that for the moment `FF` isn't a valid length.

-When a message doesn't have a response and the client does not ask for one, the board should simply respond with a length of zero.
+When a message doesn't have a response and the client does ask for one, the board should simply respond with a length of zero.
 It's also valid for the client not to request a response even though the call should generate one.
 This is all meant to provide good backwards and forwards compatibility.